JuliaPhylo/PhyloNetworks.jl/README.md

 We can run bootstrap analysis from gene trees also.
 We need a text file with a list of files containg the bootstrap trees (one file per gene).
-This is the same format used by ASTRAL.
+This is the same format used by ASTRAL (see the wiki page for more details.).
 ```julia
 bootTrees = readBootstrapTrees("BSlistfiles")
 bootnet = bootsnaq(T, bootTrees, hmax=1, nrep=100, filename="bootsnaq1_raxmlboot")
 ```
-See the wiki page for more details.
+If you used a specified list of quartets on the original data, you should use that same list for the bootstrap analysis through the option `quartetfile`.

 #### Summarizing bootstrap on the main tree